loveholidays/preact-perf-metrics/README.md

 ```

 > [!NOTE]
-> this can also be done directly on the test file itself, in another file, etc (see [playwright-custom-matchers docs](https://playwright.dev/docs/test-assertions#add-custom-matchers-using-expectextend))
+> This can also be done on the test file itself or in another file (see [playwright-custom-matchers docs](https://playwright.dev/docs/test-assertions#add-custom-matchers-using-expectextend))

 #### 4- Write tests